jurrehageman/cv/index.md

 # Software

 I am a computer enthousiast.
-I like programming in Python and R. Furthermore, I use Linux, Git and various Bio-informatics software (ClustalX, Blast and databases such as EMBL, NCBI, Ensembl, PDB).
+I like programming in Python and R. Furthermore, I use Linux, Git and various Bio-informatics software (ClustalX, Blast and databases such as EMBL, NCBI, Ensembl).

 ---